Justsecret123/Human-pose-estimation/README.md

 # Motivation

 I found multipose estimation Notebooks and codes not so explicit or even understandable for pure beginners.
 Moreover, most of the available tutorials focus on single-pose estimation, with only one instance (human).
 As a result, the idea of writing my own tutorial naturally came to me.
-After some research and a bit of styling, code cleaning, presentation...I've finally made it public.
+After some research and a bit of styling, code cleaning, presentation...I finally made it public.

 # Model info